scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:10
 that tell us, as accurately as possible,
 2:12
-how well our service is able to meet our users' expectations, 2:16 and defining good service level objectives, or SLOs, that 2:19 set a target that our SLIs have to meet.
+how well our service is able to meet our users’ expectations, 2:16 and defining good service level objectives, or SLOs, that 2:19 set a target that our SLIs have to meet.
 2:24
-We've covered defining services, SLIs, and SLOs
+We’ve covered defining services, SLIs, and SLOs
 2:27
 in cloud monitoring extensively in the series,
 2:29
-but it's always worth revisiting these topics.
+but it’s always worth revisiting these topics.
 2:31
 The first thing to answer to the question of what should we 2:34